Arab League urges Russia to end Syria arms sales

 A ship believed to be carrying the attack helicopters to Syria apparently turned back to Russia, Britain's Foreign Secretary said on Tuesday, after its insurer withdrew coverage for the ship.
 Russia says its weapons are defensive and cannot be used against civilians.

-"As we see, neither side is stopping the fighting, therefore I think we'll have to use Chapter 7 in order to realize the Annan plan," Interfax quoted him as saying.
+"As we see, neither side is stopping the fighting, therefore I think we'll have to use Chapter 7 in order to realise the Annan plan," Interfax quoted him as saying.

 "I think that step will be taken sooner or later if the situation continues to develop like this."